scandum/rotate/README.md

 ```
 Benchmarks
 ----------
-Since the juggling rotation is rather slow and the auxiliary/bridge and grail/beaker rotations are fairly similar I've omitted the auxiliary, juggling and grail rotations from the benchmark graph.
+Since the juggling rotation is rather slow and the auxiliary/bridge rotations are fairly similar I've omitted the juggling and auxiliary rotations from the benchmark graph.
+Similarly the grail rotation has been omitted since it's fundamentally slower than the beaker rotation.

 While performance may vary depending on the specific implemention, from worst to best the order is: